Actaea simplex bears fragrant white flowers, in striking long heads, like soft fluffy bottlebrushes.

 And the fluffy bottlebrushes of bloom make excellent cut flowers, with an entrancing scent indoors.

 But it is the beautiful deep-purple-black foliage and stems that really captures your attention throughout the growing season, even when the plant is not in flower.

-The foliage colour will ever-deepen as the warm seasons progress.
+The foliage colour will ever-deepen to near black, as the warm seasons progress.

-Then end in a crescendo of vivid orange-yellow autumn foliage colour.
+Then ends in a crescendo of vivid orange-yellow autumn foliage colour.

 The common name of Purple Snakeroot comes from both the appearance and the traditional use of the roots of Actaea simplex.

-The First Nations native American peoples, as well as the early European settlers who learnt from them, harvested, dried and treasured rhizomes for use in herbal medicine.
+And the First Nations native American peoples (as well as the early European settlers who learnt from them) harvested, dried and treasured the rhizomes for use in herbal medicine.

 Black Snakeroot had a fine reputation in the treatment of “ladies problems” and gut disorders, amongst other things.

 Purple Snakeroot has the most handsome dark, almost black foliage.